npm/npm/doc/cli/npm-version.md

     npm version patch -m "Upgrade to %s for reasons"

+If supplied with the `--preid` (prerelease identifier) option and the `newVersion` argument is a prerelease version (one of `prerelease`, `prepatch`, `preminor`, `premajor`), the version will be incremented using the prerelease identifier given.
+For example, assuming that the current version is `1.0.0`, the following will increment the version to `1.0.1-rc.0`:

+    npm version prepatch --preid=rc

 If the `sign-git-tag` config is set, then the tag will be signed using the `-s` flag to git.
 Note that you must have a default GPG key set up in your git config for this to work properly.
 For example: